508 Compliance: Who Needs to be Compliant?Published on

 That’s why Section 508 is so important.
 It holds all federal agencies and those receiving federal funding accountable while also offering guidance on how to provide digital accessibility properly.
 That way, all Americans are included in important communications.

 Ensure 508 compliance with an accessibility strategy

-Achieving complete 508 compliance can be a complicated process to try and undertake on your own.
-Many people within an organization are responsible for documents and communications that fall under Section 508, as well as hiring or conducting business with contractors which must also be compliant.
-There are online assessment tools to confirm compliance.
+Achieving 508 compliance can be a complicated process to undertake on your own.
+Many people within an organization are responsible for providing compliant documents and communication under Section 508.
+Often organizations rely on online assessment tools to confirm compliance.
 But, shortcut solutions don’t provide full accessibility.

-What you need is an accessibility strategy that transforms your business communications, and then expands out to look at your company’s accessibility as a whole.
+You need an accessibility strategy that not only transforms your business communications but expands further to look at your company’s accessibility as a whole.

-The most effective way to increase accessibility is to view it as an opportunity rather than a task.
-Look for ways to transform not just your documents but workspace, processes and culture.
-When accessibility is ingrained in your company culture, it’s easier to predict opportunities for accessibility and avoid non-compliant communications or processes.
+The most effective way to increase accessibility is to view it as an ongoing opportunity rather than a single task.
+Look for ways to transform not just your documents but also your workspace, processes, and culture.
+When accessibility is ingrained in your organization’s culture, it’s easier to predict opportunities for accessibility and avoid non-compliant communications.